Filho da Puta

-The name "Filho da Puta" originated from the irritation of Sir William Barnett, owner of the Haras where the animal was born, who, when the foal was born, knew that his wife had been disloyal.
+The name "Filho da Puta" originated from the irritation of Sir William Barnett, owner of the Haras where the animal was born, who, when the foal was born, had learned that his wife had been disloyal.
 Sir William, who had lived in Portugal and knew the Portuguese language well, in a fit of anger gave this name to the future champion.

-Filho da Puta was painted in oil on canvas by a famous English painter named John Frederick Herring in 1815.
+Filho da Puta was painted in oil on canvas by a famous English painter John Frederick Herring in 1815.
 He is exhibited at the Doncaster Museum Service (England).
 The painting measures 34.5 x 45 cm and was purchased by the museum in 1958.

 Background

 Filho da Puta was a bay horse with a white snip and a star foaled on 14 April 1812 and bred by T. Hornby.
 He was sired by Haphazard, who won three Great Subscription Purses.
 As a stallion Haphazard also produced 2000 Guineas winners Antar and Reginald, 1000 Guineas winner Rowena and Doncaster Cup winner Figaro.
 Filho da Puta's dam was Mrs Barnet, a daughter of Waxy.
 He was purchased by Sir William Maxwell as a foal.